 - Impaired Driving

 - Occupant Protection

-To view recent year profiles for individual counties, visit IUPPI's Crash Facts website.
+To view past fact sheets, visit IUPPI's Crash Facts website.

 Most data requests can be answered with the resources linked above.
 As part of its contract with Indiana State Police (ISP), LexisNexis Risk Solutions provides ARIES to state and local governments free of charge and charges a small fee for crash records and research requests.